 Mono County, California, is a rural county situated between the crest of the Sierra Nevada and the California/Nevada border.
-Accessed by state-designated Scenic Byway US Highway 395 which weaves its way north-south, Mono County is 108 miles in length, and has an average width of only 38 miles.
+Accessed by US Highway 395 which weaves its way north-south, and is a state-designated Scenic Byway from its southern boundary all the way to Walker in the north, Mono County is 108 miles in length, and has an average width of only 38 miles.
 With dramatic mountain boundaries that rise in elevation to over 13,000 feet, the county's diverse landscape includes forests of Jeffrey and Lodgepole pine, juniper and aspen groves, hundreds of lakes, alpine meadows, streams and rivers, and sage-covered high desert.
 The county has a land area of 3,030 square miles, or just over 2 million acres, 94% of which is publicly owned.
 Much of the land is contained in the Inyo and Humboldt-Toiyabe National Forests, as well as the John Muir and Ansel Adams Wilderness areas.
 As a result, Mono County offers vast scenic and recreational resources, and has unsurpassed access to wilderness and outdoor recreation and adventure.